 Students who wish to undertake a research degree will need to complete at least 12 UOC in research courses to be considered for entry into the PhD program.

 The first step is to read the Research Project Guidelines for Students, Supervisors and Examiners booklet, which has important information for students considering or enrolling in a research project.
 It includes guidance about the scope of the project and what students should aim to achieve; how to plan the project; responsibilities of student, supervisor and co-supervisor; what assessors will be looking for, and other important considerations.

 The earlier you begin preparing for the project, the easier it is to complete the project within the period of enrolment.
 Candidates who start planning a project early will be able to select relevant elective courses and may undertake some preparation through their assignments.
 By the time you have completed half the course work required in your program, you should have identified your topic area and approached academics about their capacity to supervise your project so you are ready to enrol in the project well ahead of the start of term.
+You may wish to consider one of the advertised projects.
 You are encouraged to consider the knowledge and skills that you would like to acquire during the project before you start contacting potential supervisors (see Early Stage Research Project Planning).
 Projects that require ethics approval must have the approval prior to submitting your application for enrolment.
 Obtaining ethics approvals takes time, which is an important reason to start planning early.
 In the term prior to enrolment, you will need to draft your proposal with the input of your supervisor/s and obtain feedback and approval from the Research Coordinator prior to enrolment.